 You cannot serve a section 21 notice during the first four months of the assured shorthold tenancy.

-When serving a section 21 notice, you must use a Form 6A.
+When serving a section 21 notice, you must use a Form 6A which is a prescribed document.

-The tenant is entitled to a notice equal to the rental period if the tenant pays rent quarterly or every six months.
-The notice period for section 21 cannot be less than two months (under COVID-19 – is three months).
-It must be at least two months.
+The notice period for section 21 cannot be less than two months (under COVID-19 – is six months).

 Your section 21 notice may be invalid if the following apply to you: